magento/devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_template_literals.md

 #### The `:` separator

 Certain properties of the `defaults` object are processed by an additional core Javascript class: `links.js` (located: `magento/module-ui/view/base/web/js/lib/core/element/links.js`).
-The keys are: `links`, `imports`, and `exports`.
+The object keys in `defaults` are:

+- `links`
+- `imports`
+- `exports`

 They can be used to interact with other UI Component Javascript classes.
 While the full use of them is a separate topic, those values can use a colon (`:`) to separate an expression, which should evaluate to a UI Component's name, from the properties to be accessed in that class.
 Take this example: `'${ $.provider }:user.theme'`.
-If the `${ $.provider }` expression evaluates to the name of a UI Component that is currently in the registry, that component will be loaded and its `user.theme` property returned.
+If the `${ $.provider }` expression evaluates to the name of a UI Component that is currently in the registry, that component will be loaded and the value of its `user.theme` property returned.

-As a result, a template literal that is the value of one those objects can be used to succinctly access data from an *entirely different* UI Component Javascript class.
+As a result, a template literal used in the value of one the objects listed above can be used to succinctly access data from an *entirely different* UI Component Javascript class.

 ### Template Literal `$` context